danielrippa/wlsc/README.md

 ## Comment lines

-Comment lines are preserved in the final code if declared immediatly before or after the code using the `dependency` keyword.
+Comment lines are preserved in the final code if declared immediatly before or right after the code using the `dependency` keyword.

 E.g.